 Control of industrial emissions

-We are responsible for allowing certain smaller industrial processes (Part B processes) and conditions are applied to control air pollution.
+We are responsible for allowing certain smaller industrial processes (Part A2 and Part B processes) and conditions are applied to control air pollution (also land and water pollution in the case of Part A2 processes).

 The Environment Agency is responsible for larger industrial process and conditions apply to control air, land and water pollution for these installations.